mremolt/ice_kickstarter/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this section to your application's Gemfile:

+    group(:development) do
       gem 'ice_kickstarter'
+    end

 Create the file `config/deploy.yml`.
 All necessary values can be taken from the Infopark Konsole: